prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 12. ~~Should prompt construction use a fixed runtime composer or step-owned templates?~~ **Resolved:** Use template-driven prompt construction.
 Each named step owns its prompt template and declared document inputs, while the loop routes between step names.
 13. ~~Should the first investigation loops be actor-backed or actor-agnostic?~~ **Resolved:** The first investigation loops should be actor-agnostic.
 No actor role, criteria, or intent prompt should be injected.
 14. ~~Should loop steps be able to reference reusable Wally abilities?~~ **Resolved:** Yes.
 Steps may reference reusable workflow abilities through `abilityRefs`, while still owning their final prompt template and routing behavior.
-15. ~~Should approved proposals transition into implementation plans before execution?~~ **Resolved:** No. Implementation plans are redundant for the current default workflow.
-Approved proposals transition directly into task trackers.
+15. ~~Should approved proposals transition into implementation plans before downstream execution?~~ **Resolved:** No. An extra planning layer is redundant for the current default workflow.
-16. ~~Should execution plans orchestrate delivery after proposal approval?~~ **Resolved:** No. Execution plans are redundant for the current default workflow.
-Task trackers are the execution artifact.
+16. ~~Should execution plans orchestrate delivery after proposal approval?~~ **Resolved:** No. An extra execution-plan layer is redundant for the current default workflow.
 17. ~~Should Wally automatically transition between loops in v1?~~ **Resolved:** No. The user may start each loop manually.
 Automation can be added later.
+18. ~~Should step-by-step execution be treated as fully transactional?~~ **Resolved:** No. The real v1 need is resumable execution from persisted state, not transactional replay.
+19. ~~Do we need explicit replay, retry, or run-from-step controls in v1?~~ **Resolved:** No. Persist enough state to pause and resume reliably.
+Richer operator controls should be deferred until a concrete use case proves they are necessary.
+20. ~~Should WinForms manual stepping keep its own runtime approximation?~~ **Resolved:** No. Manual stepping must reuse the shared typed-step execution path in Core so auto mode, manual mode, and future Console resume behavior stay aligned.
+21. ~~Does Console need first-class step-by-step controls immediately?~~ **Resolved:** No. Shared resume behavior is enough for v1.
+22. ~~Are chat transcripts canonical investigation state?~~ **Resolved:** No. Chat transcripts are operational history under workspace history folders.
+Canonical workflow state remains the investigation docs plus execution-state checkpoints.
+23. ~~Should prompt previews or equivalent command previews mutate workflow state?~~ **Resolved:** No. Preview paths are read-only inspection flows.
+24. ~~Should a UI that displays an equivalent CLI command also dispatch it automatically?~~ **Resolved:** No. Displaying an equivalent command is informational only unless the operator explicitly executes it.

 ---